Skip to content

 # {'stderr': '', 'stdout': 'my_host\n'}

-In the example code, the Func API address ID part in the callback_url parameter is sidecar-callback, so when configuring the 'Func API' for the callback function, you also need to specify the same ID to ensure the URL address is consistent.
+In the example code, the function API address ID part in the callback_url parameter is sidecar-callback.
+Therefore, when configuring the "Func API" for the callback function, you must specify the same ID to ensure the URL addresses match.

-For details about the 'Sidecar Connector Operation Object' , see below.
+For details about the "Sidecar Connector operation object", see below.

 4. Sidecar Connector Operation Object API

-Using the Sidecar Connector Operation Object allows users to call Sidecar to execute shell commands.
+Using the Sidecar Connector operation object allows users to call Sidecar to execute Shell commands.

 Parameter Type Required / Default Description